Ruth Marcus (journalist)

-Ruth Allyn Marcus (born May 15, 1958) is an American political commentator and journalist who currently writes an op-ed column for The Washington Post and serves as the Deputy Editorial Page Editor for the newspaper.
+Ruth Allyn Marcus (born May 15, 1958) is an American political commentator and journalist.
+She worked for The Washington Post from 1984 to 2025, where she wrote an op-ed column and served as the Deputy Editorial Page Editor for the newspaper.
 In March 2007, she was a finalist for the Pulitzer Prize for Commentary.
-Unusual among the majority of journalists, she is also a law school graduate, although she opted to continue with a career in journalism versus practicing law as an attorney.
-Ideologically and politically, she identifies as a liberal and is registered as an Independent.

-Biography
+Ideologically and politically, Marcus identifies as a liberal and as a Zionist.
+She is registered as an Independent.

-Background and education
+Early life and education

 Marcus was born in Philadelphia in 1958 and grew up in a Jewish family in Livingston, New Jersey.
 Both her parents were pharmacists.
 She attended school in Livingston with and has remained a close friend of fellow columnist Mona Charen.
 She studied at Yale University where she wrote for the college newspaper.
+After receiving her B.A. degree, Marcus wrote for the National Law Journal, before attending Harvard Law School, from which she received her J.D. degree in 1984.